 Without constantly evaluating your relationship with them and making sure there is positivity, you are at risk of developing a relationship and having an accountability partner who can bring you down instead of lift you up.

-You and your accountability partner will have a friendship that is raw, intimate, and transparent–so choose wisely.
+You and your accountability partner will have a raw, intimate, and transparent friendship, so choose wisely.